St Helens History This Week

 150 YEARS AGO THIS WEEK 23 - 29 DECEMBER 1874

-This week's many stories include the glitzy Christmas pantomime that was being performed at the Theatre Royal, the typhoid fever in Rainford blamed on poor quality well water, the distribution of the volunteers' shooting prizes, the St Helens Newspaper's romantic portrait of Christmas Day, the key witness in a Parr wounding who was paid not to appear, the need for a second bridge over the canal at Grove Street and the two young thieves that received harsh punishments for their crimes.
+This week's many stories include the glitzy Christmas pantomime performed at the Theatre Royal, the typhoid fever in Rainford blamed on poor quality well water, the distribution of the volunteers' shooting prizes, the St Helens Newspaper's romantic portrait of Christmas Day, the need for a second bridge over the canal at Grove Street and the two young thieves that received harsh punishments for their crimes.

 READ FULL ARTICLE